joao-frohlich/cpython/Doc/c-api/init.rst

    .. index:: pair: module; _thread

+.. c:function:: int PyEval_ThreadsInitialized()

+   Returns a non-zero value if :c:func:`PyEval_InitThreads` has been called.
+This function can be called without holding the GIL, and therefore can be used to avoid calls to the locking API when running single-threaded.

+   .. versionchanged:: 3.7
+      The :term:`GIL` is now initialized by :c:func:`Py_Initialize()`.

+   .. deprecated:: 3.9

 .. c:function:: PyThreadState* PyEval_SaveThread()

    Release the global interpreter lock (if it has been created) and reset the